vfarah-if/localkubekindexercise/learn-scaling.md

         targetPort: 5001
   ```

-  and I extended my live probe and readiness to be based on a micriservice health endpoint
+  and I extended my live probe and readiness to be based on a microservice health endpoint

   ```yaml
   livenessProbe: